-Hornsey Town Hall Creative Trust (HTHCT), a registered charity (number 1133610) and company limited by guarantee, was formed in 2007.
-The charity was formally registered in 2010.
+Hornsey Town Hall Trust (HTHT), a registered charity (number 1133610) and company limited by guarantee (number 06212771), is an independent buildings preservation trust that was formed in 2007.
 The Trust grew out of the Community Partnership Board and, before that, an Advisory Panel which was set up to try and find a long-term, sustainable future for Hornsey Town Hall which met community aspirations.
 The Trust, and its predecessors, have been working on this project for over fifteen years.

 Its Directors and trustees are made up of local residents, many of whom were members of the voluntary Community Partnership Board (CPB), an advisory body which previously worked in partnership with the London Borough of Haringey (LBH) on plans for the regeneration and renewal of Hornsey Town Hall.

 Trustees agreed to change its name from Hornsey Town Hall Creative Trust (HTHCT) to Hornsey Town Hall Trust at a meeting on 1 March 2018.
 Our Articles of Association (approved by Companies House and the Charity Commission) are here: Hornsey_Town_Hall_Trust_Mem_and_Articles_June_2018

 At an EGM held on 21 June 2018, trustees agreed to amend the way councillors are appointed to the Trust; this has also been approved by the Charity Commission and Companies House.
 Now that the Town Hall project has moved into a new phase, this move gives us the opportunity to widen councillor representation on the board and invite up to two councillors from right across the borough.
 Two Crouch End ward councillors will sit on the Town Hall Arts Centre steering group when it is convened at a future date.